szymonpulut/WorkoutTracker/README.md

 ## Description

-A workout tracking app that I designed and built from scratch completely on my own.
+A workout tracking mobile-first app that I designed and built from scratch completely on my own.
 Its purpose is to log workouts.
 After creating a routine, it is very easy to log exercises and modify them on the fly.
 Features very clear interface, stores data offline on localStorage.
 It is a MVP version still - there is a lot of work to do.

 ## Quick overview